OWASP/Top10/2017/en/0xa5-broken-access-control.md

 * `http://example.com/app/getappInfo`
 * `http://example.com/app/admin_getappInfo`

-If an unauthenticated user can access either page, it-s a flaw.
+If an unauthenticated user can access either page, it’s a flaw.
 If a non-admin can access the admin page, this is a flaw.

 ## References